ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 As TypeChat uses **typescript** we'll need to call out to the **node** executable in order to be able to use it from our .NET App.

-To configure our App to talk to ChatGPT API via TypeChat we need to specify to use `NodeTypeChatProvider` in **appsettings.json**:
+To configure our App to talk to ChatGPT API via TypeChat we need to specify to use `NodeTypeChatProvider` provider in **appsettings.json**:

 ```json
 {